 The Suicide Squad has made occasional appearances in film and tv.
 They have appeared in episodes of both Smallville (2001-11) and Arrow (2012 ), as well as the animated Justice League/Justice League Unlimited (2001-5), although there it had to be renamed Task Force X because the word suicide could be not be mentioned on childrens television.
 The most prominent of their film appearances have been in the animated film Batman: Assault on Arkham (2014).

-Suicide Squad emerges as the third of the DC Cinematic Universe films following Man of Steel (2013) and Batman V Superman: Dawn of Justice (2016) as part of DCs long-overdue attempt to challenge Marvel Comics dominance of box-office superheroics.
+Suicide Squad emerges as the third of the DC Cinematic Universe films following Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and followed by Wonder Woman (2017) and Justice League (2017) as part of DCs long-overdue attempt to challenge Marvel Comics dominance of box-office superheroics.
 Suicide Squad is executive produced by Zack Snyder and has a number of continuity tie-ins to the rest of the DC Cinematic Universe.
 This is most notable in several scenes featuring Ben Afflecks Batman who apprehends Deadshot and rescues Harley Quinn from a crashed car, as well as a post-credits scene where Affleck obtains a dossier on the prospective Justice League members from Amanda Waller.
 There is also a scene where Captain Boomerang is caught by the Ezra Miller version of The Flash.
 The film also takes place in Midway City, which is supposed to be the fictional hometown of Hawkman, while the death of Superman is referred to by Amanda Waller.

 As such, Suicide Squad feels like an oddity.
 While DC is only just getting itself going on cinema screens and the film versions of A-listers like Wonder Woman, The Flash and Aquaman are still only in the pre-production stages, they have leap-frogged over all of these to make a film about a team-up of C-list villains.
 And were talking the nobodies here I mean, as villains go it is hard to get more lame than Captain Kangaroo (a villain who throws boomerangs which we rarely see him do in the film.
 And of the one that he does, it behaves in a most un-boomerang-like way ie. it appears not twirl at all by dint of the fact that it is stable enough to have a camera mounted on it), and Slipknot whose superpower is ... tying ropes.